asyncapi/generator/docs/installation-guide.md

 ### Installation

+#### Install AsyncAPI CLI using NPM

-The recommended method to interact with the generator tool is its CLI.
-To use the CLI, install it  using the following `npm` command:
+The AsyncAPI CLI is a NodeJS project, so the easiest way to install it is by using the following `npm` command:
 ```
 npm install -g @asyncapi/cli
 ```